 People who have been blessed with a mentor in any area of their lives know that a mentor is a key to their success.
 A mentor does not do the work for you or hand you success on a platter but a mentor inspires you to succeed.
 Sometimes, that inspiration to succeed can be as simple is offering the example of success and showing a person it is possible.
 Sometimes, being a mentor can involve helping a person to dream big and helping them come up with reasonable goals that will help reach those dreams.
 Usually, a mentor helps inspire us in both of these ways at least to some degree.

 In high school, I felt that my friends were my inadvertent mentors.
 They asked me if I was signing up to take the SATs.
+So I checked into it and signed up.
 They asked me whether I was studying.
+I started studying.
 They asked me what colleges I was thinking about attending.
+I started exploring my options.
 My friends inspired me to set goals as they set goals.
 I am thankful for such a good group of friends who were motivated and who encouraged each other’s success.
 (I am also thankful that they had parents who mentored them through the college process so they could mentor me!)

 Mentors Provide Sound Judgment